salehakhatun/Project-2/README.md

-# Our project 2 presentation is named as 'Final presentation - project 2'
+# Our project 2 presentation is named as 'Final presentation_Project_2.pptx'